flavio-portela/react-todo-list/README.md

 npm start
 ```

-You also need to generate the bundle with wepack:
+You also need to generate the bundle with webpack:
 ```sh
 npm run watch
 ```